 Grundy came to Hong Kong a decade ago and has worked as a journalist, blogger and language instructor.
 In 2012, he launched hongwrong.com, a mix of “news, mildly serious observation & irreverent claptrap chronicling the good, bad and ugly under the Fragrant Harbour’s fading lights.”
 (Grundy is also enrolled in the Masters of Journalism program at Hong Kong University.)

 One of the goals of HKFP is to get Hong Kong news out into the English-language media.
-“If you want to tell the Hong Kong story beyond its borders you have to do it in English, which is now dominated by one media group,” Grundy said, the SCMP Group, publishers of the South China Morning Post and other outlets critics say lean heavily in favor of Beijing.
+“If you want to tell the Hong Kong story beyond its borders you have to do it in English, which is now dominated by one media group,” Grundy said, referring to the SCMP Group.
+SCMP publishes the South China Morning Post and other titles that critics say lean heavily in favor of Beijing.

 Because of this, Grundy says, “HKFP is free-of-charge, not-for-profit and completely independent – all in an effort to isolate ourselves from the attacks on press freedom we’ve seen in the territory”.

-Grundy believes that censorship in Hong Kong comes in many forms, from self-censorship, to commercial boycotts to physical attacks on journalists.
-His stance is backed by findings from several journalist associations, such as Reporters Without Borders and the International Federation of Journalists, which have reported on the decline of press freedom in Hong Kong.
+Grundy believes that censorship in Hong Kong comes in many forms, from self-censorsing, to commercial boycotts to physical attacks on journalists.
+His stance is backed by findings from several journalism associations, such as Reporters Without Borders and the International Federation of Journalists, which have reported on the decline of press freedom in Hong Kong.

 Despite HKFP’s readers leaning towards the pro-democracy side, Grundy is clear that he wants HKFP to be as neutral as possible and to “shine a light in dark places.”